SlothKai/odin-recipes/README.md

-# odin-recipes
-The Odin Project - Project Recipe
+# The Odin Project - Project Recipe

+This website will consist of a main index page which will have links to a few recipes.

+- HTML and CSS will be used

+## First ever website building - Should be fun!